danielbahl/alfredv4/README.md

 Fast mounting smb network share.
 Please also refer to https://support.apple.com/en-bw/HT208209 to speedier SMBs on your Mac.
 This script mounts a network-share to your desktop.

 #### Please change the IP, Sharename, Username and Password inside the Script to make this work.
-Also change notifications and keywork to make it fit your wishes :)
+Also change notification and keyword to  fit your needs :) 🦄

 ![smbmount](https://github.com/danielbahl/alfredv4/blob/master/smb-mounter-screenshot-1.png?raw=true)